joshuahwfwEE/master_axi/README.md

 1: you can hold WLAST high and ignore RLAST
 2: you don’t need to worry about the maximum burst length, whether or not your burst addresses are incrementing or not, or whether or not the burst will cross a 4kB boundary.

-this example will provide a simple single beat transfer, and single beat with pipeline
-and then we will discuss the brusting with single channel and then the brusting with multiple channel

 I'm try to implement this form the reference of  http://zipcpu.com/blog/2020/03/23/wbm2axisp.html
 which is a very well blog for cpu design